 About Keystone Science School

-Keystone Science School inspires curiosity and critical thinking through the lens of science to change lives and strengthen communities.
-We create future leaders who can problem solve and work together in an ever-evolving world and workplace environment.
+With the outdoors as a backdrop for learning, Keystone Science School inspires curiosity and critical thinking through the lens of science to change lives and strengthen communities.

 By 2020, Keystone Science School will reach beyond its 23-acre campus to bring high-quality science and sustainability programming and experiences to diverse communities across the country.